Mushrooms for Immune Health and Wellness

 When one of my clients told me that a highly-respected integrative MD in New York prescribed medicinal mushrooms as part of her medical therapies, I decided to learn about medicinal mushrooms and their potential role in supporting health.

 Clinical studies show that most if not all edible mushrooms support the body’s immune system.
-Research is being conducting all around the world.
+Research is being conducted all around the world.
 In the U.S. the National Institutes of Health (NIH) studied Turkey Tails for its role in immune system support.

 Some mushroom species have also been studied for their support of other bodily systems.
 For example, research suggests that Reishi mushrooms support the cardiovascular system, Turkey Tails mushrooms may be an effective supplement to modern cancer treatments and Lion’s Mane mushrooms may support the brain and nervous system.